 The dodo was a bird species that went extinct during the mid-17th century.
 It was originally mistaken as a close relative of several different birds, including the albatross, the vulture, and the ostrich.
 Scientists later determined that the dodo bird belonged to the same family as pigeons and doves (the Columbidae family).

-This bird grew to a little of 3 feet in height and weighed between 23 and 39 pounds; males were larger than females.
+This bird grew to around 3 feet in height and weighed between 23 and 39 pounds.
+Males were larger than females.
 It was an endemic species and could only be found on Mauritius, an island located in the Indian Ocean.
 Neither photograph nor complete skeleton exists of this flightless bird, however, researchers believe it was covered with grey to brown-colored feathers.
 Its head is believed to have been bald and it had extra plumage around its tail.
 The dodo bird is perhaps most recognized by the large, bulbous tip on its hooked beak.

 How Did the Dodo Bird Go Extinct?

 The dodo bird is often used as a symbol of the lasting damage humans can have on the environment and animal survival rates.
 Its iconic status as a symbol of species extinction is due to how rapidly this species went extinct after first being discovered by European explorers.
 In a timespan of only around 100 years, the dodo bird ceased to exist in the wild.
 Several theories attempt to explain exactly how the dodo bird went extinct and a number of events have been attributed to its unfortunate and rapid demise.
 Below are a few of the factors that contributed to the extinction of the dodo bird.